VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_config.rst

     resources = Resources(cpu_millis=250, memory="512Mi")

 In this example, each replica will be provided a fourth of a CPU core and 512 Mi of RAM.
-For the full list of available resources, see the :ref:`update-resources` API documentation.
+For more information about available resources and units, see the :ref:`update-resources` API documentation.

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^